 All campaign metrics in terms of engagement, impressions, reach, and data gathered from other data management systems, like CRM, are also captured by CDP.

 The data that CDP works on fits into one of the above categories.
 All of this data comes from all possible sources and in all possible formats and the chances of your existing system to read all formats are rather bleak.

 But that’s not something you would have to worry about with CDP.
 It comes with the ability to ingest data in any format and create something useful out of it.

 The bottom line is that every useful piece of customer data is gathered and analyzed by the Customer Data Platform to give you a single unified view of each customer.

 You’re probably wondering how CDP does this.
 In a nutshell, it works in three steps.

-So whether you want to give special discounts to your most loyal customers or recommend products to a user navigating your website or sending out personalized emails to your customers, CDP makes it easier to implement with its repository of real-time data.
+So whether you want to give special discounts to your most loyal customers, recommend products to a user navigating your website or send out personalized emails to your customers, CDP makes it easier to implement with its repository of real-time data.

 Schedule a Demo with us and see what CDP has to offer you.